 UCLA Astronomy Live!

 and Exploring Your Universe

-I regularly volunteer for UCLA’s Astronomy Live!, visiting local K–12 schools to perform various astronomy demonstrations.
+I have volunteered for UCLA’s Astronomy Live!, visiting local K–12 schools to perform various astronomy demonstrations.

 I’ve served on the organizing committee for 4 years on UCLA’s annual science event, Exploring Your Universe.
-In addition to helping coordinate the general logistics of the event, I developed the overall design of the event (detailed in full, gory detail over here!).
+In addition to helping coordinate the general logistics of the event, I developed the overall design of the event (detailed in much more detail over here!).